jkeefe/presentations/excel_tips.md

 (Data sets using are School Vaccinations and Claims, which are not in this repo)

 - Sort it a lot
-  - Adding filter-arrows to columns
-    * Highlight the row with the column names
-    * Choose `Data` from menu, then `Filter`
-    * Now you have arrows on the columns to sort them!
-  - Sort by lots of the columns
-  - Quickly spot the ranges and the missing values

 - Check out the row count
   - Does it pass the smell test?